LucasSilva194/MisterioGeografico/README.md

+# Mistério Geográfico - Digital Escape Room

-Welcome to the _Mistério Geográfico_ Escape Room!
+Welcome to the **Mistério Geográfico** Escape Room!
 This is a fun and educational activity that allows you to test your knowledge of geography while solving puzzles and clues to escape from a virtual room.

 ## How to Play